Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Existence of the Global Attractor for

 \end{lemma} \begin{proof} First of all, according to \cite[Theorem 2.4]{LvWu-4}, we see that

-where the positive constant $C(T)$ depends (monotonically increasingly) on $\|\boldsymbol{\varphi}_0\|_{\mathcal{L}^2}$ and $T$, but not on $L>0$.
+where the positive constant $C(T)$ depends increasingly on $\|\boldsymbol{\varphi}_0\|_{\mathcal{L}^2}$ and $T$, but not on $L>0$.
 Exploiting the proof of \cite[Theorem 2.4]{LvWu-4} carefully, we find that the constant $C(T)$ depends (at most) exponentially on $T$.
 This is a consequence of the application of Gronwall's lemma.
 Therefore, we can find constants $A$, $B>0$ independent of $L$ such that $C(T)=A e^{BT}$.
-Moreover, as
+Moreover, according to \cite[Lemma 5.5]{LvWu-4}, for any $T>1$,